Alipsa/gade/README.md

 Also set the working dir in the shortcut to wherever you installed Grade.

-If you want to override or customize startup options you can create a file called env.sh (or env.cmd) in the base directory where you installed (unzipped) Grade.
-An example would be to set the right java environment variables so the launcher works properly, e.g.
+If you want to override or customize startup options you can create a file called env.sh (or env.cmd) in the base directory where you installed (unzipped) Grade, e.g:
 ```shell script
 #!/usr/bin/env bash